-Challenge number Detail of challenge 1 Attendance - There's a discrepancy between attendance and punctuality of pupil premium and non-pupil premium pupils.
-Pupil premium attendance 81% non PP 90% Lates Pupil premium 5.0% non pupil premium 3.3% 2 Only 0.1% 0f Fixed term exclusions in 2021/22 were PP - This is a huge reduction on the previous year We will continue to monitor this to see if it is a continuing trend.
-This was a priority in 2020/21 3 Breadth of study - Progress 8 - PP are more likely to 'opt out' of certain GCSE subjects 4 Inclusion in all aspects of school life
+Challenge number Detail of challenge 1 Attendance - The last 12 months showed an improvement in attendance for pp students compared to non-pp students 85% v 87%.
+Overall attendance for pp and the whole school is too low, and so this is staying as a challenge for this academic year.
+We aim to get over 92% for pp students.
+Lates Pupil premium 5.0% non pupil premium 3.3% 2 34% of Fixed Term Exclusions were PP students.
+This is a rise from last year where we had virtually no exclusions from pp students.
+This is something that will be a priority for this academic year 3 Breadth of study - Progress 8 - PP are more likely to 'opt out' of certain GCSE subjects 4 Inclusion in all aspects of school life